palantir/fedstart-helm-charts/charts/beta/splunk-enterprise/README.md

 you are mounting your Splunk instance.
 Example: fedstart-splunk.palantirfedstart.com.
 * You will need to mount your Splunk instance at the root path of what ever front door domain you are using.
 Otherwise, app integrations may not work.
+* You will need to build the image defined by the Dockerfile in `charts/splunk-operator/` and push it to your container registry to enable the combine-cronjob to run and create a required TLS file for configuring TLS on the Splunk server.

 ### Images Used by This Chart